robertpiazza/robertpiazza.github.io/_posts/2022-02-26-Deep Learning Glossary of Terms.md

 categories: data_science
 ---

-# Glossary of Machine Learning terms
+# Glossary of Machine Learning terms for Reference

 Some basic terms and their meanings.